rharder/pyphotofs/README.md

 I have not tried it yet, but you could probably add it to your <code>/etc/fstab</code>
 file as well.

-## Oddities

-On the Mac even though a library gets mounted in <code>/Volumes</code> and is named according to the library name, the Finder icon for the new volume is named
-<code>OSFUSE Volume 0 (Python)</code>.
-I do not know why nor am I going to fight
-that battle.

 ## To Do